QIWI-API/payments-docs/payments_en.html.md

 **2. Wait until the notification**

-When customer pays for the invoice, we send two server callbacks - first on the successfully processed payment, second - on the invoice payment.
+When customer pays for the invoice, we send server callback on the successfully processed payment.

-**2a.
-Processed payment notification**

 >Processed payment notification body example